 It is a lovely walk through all the freshly grown vegetables.

-We then took a scenic drive to the sugar cane factory Museum in Calheta.
+We then took a scenic drive to the Calheta sugar cane mill and museum in Calheta.
 Spirits are not really our thing but it was very inexpensive to sample all tipples on offer so we had a sip of each!

 We headed back to Funchal feeling quite laid back.
-We checked into the Savoy Palace which was the new option of choice and headed to the Sky Bar for a final cocktail before bed – all in all a great day had been had by all!
+We checked into the Savoy Palace which was the new option of choice decreed by the majority and headed to the Sky Bar for a final cocktail before bed – all in all a great day had been had by all!